A few words from 'Capt. Ellis'

 Call it an epiphany if you will, but to wake up one morning and realise so long as you have food, shelter, friendship and love in your life - you've made it... the order of importance may vary at times :-)

 Sometimes things don't go quite to plan and just before I was about to have an operation on both hands (only carpal tunnel) I was made redundant.
-To some folk this would be a problem - to me, all it meant was that I could bring my life afloat forward... as such, I had to change the boat's safety scheme certificate from private to none-private status, sort out commercial insurance and apply for a business licence.
-I also completed the RYA Helmsman course and have been putting the things I learned into practice.
+To some folk this would be a problem - to me, all it meant was that I could bring my life afloat forward... as such, I had to change the boat's safety scheme certificate from private to none-private status, sort out commercial insurance and apply for a business license...along with the appropriate RYA Helmsman certification of course.

 Once that was all done, 'Ellis' began her inaugural cruising season in April 2018. – We had a wonderful fist year with a few lovely guests along the way.
-The "dry summer" did cause a few problems with canal closures and emergency stoppages due lock failures and the like but we made the best of things and NOW after a practically full 2019 season, have 2020 to look forward to AND and are also working on routes for 2021.
+The "dry summer" did cause a few problems with canal closures and emergency stoppages due lock failures and the like but we made the best of things and NOW after a practically full 2022 season (post 2 years of Covid which we're trying to forget) have 2023 to look forward to.
+Routes for 2024 are also going live as and when I finish them (with some already pre-booked)... please excuse the (probably) frequent typos - I hate updating the website - I'd rather be cruising!

 CRT keep telling us "Life is better by (and on) water."...why not come and find out for yourself - use the form below to get in touch.